gereflo/angelcampos.github.io/_pages/flatmate.md

 - Our adress is: [HaRa'az Street 13, apartment 1](https://goo.gl/maps/MSEeAwBXmPQcwVJu5)

-The room has two windows and is big enough to fit confortably a double-size bed, a closet and something more as you can see in the pictures.
+The room has two windows and is big enough to fit confortably a double-size bed, a closet and more as you can see in the pictures.
 It is next to a full bathroom that is mostly used by the flatmate of this room.

 The house has: